 In this article, I introduce an application called VirtualMotionCapture.

-VirtualMotionCapture is the application to control 3D model in VRM format by VR devices and I recommend it especially for those who want to become Vtuber.tuber.
+VirtualMotionCapture is an application to control a 3D model in VRM format by VR devices, and I recommend it especially for those who want to become ‘Vtuber’.

 In addition, since it can be launched simultaneously with the VR game application, you can record an MR video as if the character entered the world of the game application by combining the game application screen with the VirtualMotionCapture screen.

 - 1 Introduction and preparation